quire-io/guide/_docs/overview-02-organization-project-task.md

 ![organization sidebar]({{ site.url }}{{ site.baseurl }}/assets/images/organization-project-task/org.png)

-**Note:** When adding members at an organization level, members will be able to see and access all the projects underneath.
+**Note:** When adding members at an organization level, Admin, Normal+ or Limited+ members will be able to see and access all the projects underneath.
+Learn more on [organization permission role](/guide/organization-permission/).
 {: .notice--warning}